tombye/trexit/_posts/2017-10-15-walking-into-portugal.markdown

 ## A new route

 We knew we wanted to get to Porto in about a week and that walking all the stages would take two so we decided to skip the rest of the Spanish bits and do all the Portuguese ones instead.
-So we got a couple of trains to border town Tui - stopping for lunch at Pontevedra - and after a bit of sightseeing in Tui, we got ready to walk our way into Portugal.
+So we got a couple of trains to the border town of Tui - stopping for lunch at Pontevedra - and after a bit of sightseeing in Tui, we got ready to walk our way into Portugal.

 ![Pilgrim chapel in Pontevedra, built with a floor plan the shape of a shell](https://github.com/tombye/trexit/raw/gh-pages/assets/images/pilgrim-chapel-in-pondevedra.jpg)